vkiryukhin/ng-vkthread/README.md

 ##ng-vkThread
 Angular plugin, which allows you to execute a function in a separate thread.

+Function can be defined directly in the main thread or called from an external javascript file.

 **Function can be:**

 - Regular functions